RahulGundapaneni/RateLimitter/README.md

 Visit `http://localhost:8080/api/demo?clientId=alice&cost=2` — the optional `cost` parameter lets a call consume multiple permits at once.
 The limiter allows five permits per minute (see `src/main/resources/application.yml`).
 Exceeding the quota returns HTTP 429 along with standard `X-RateLimit-*` headers.

+Want to know how many permits you have left without consuming any?
+Hit `http://localhost:8080/api/demo/status?clientId=alice`.
+The controller returns a JSON payload with the configured limit, window, remaining permits, and reset timestamp while also echoing the `X-RateLimit-*` headers.

 ## Testing

 ```bash